-Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (ii) Financial liabilitie es Bank overdrafts 15 The bank overdrafts are carried at the principal amount.
+Fin Ins (ii) Ba Pay Iiak Recognised Financial Instruments Statement of Financial Position Notes Accounting Policies Terms and Conditions (ii) Financial liabilities S Bank overdrafts 15 Payables and other 16 liabilities The bank overdrafts are carried at the principal amount.
 Interest is charged as an expense as it accrues.
 Interest is charged at the bank's benchmark rate.
-Payables and other liabilities 16 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Credit Union.
+Bank overdraft Payables and o 16 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Credit Union.
 Trade liabilities are normally settled on 30 day terms.
 Deposits and short term borrowings 15 Deposits are recorded at the principal amount.
 Details of maturity terms are set out in Note 15.